pwwang/argx/README.md

 - Brief help message for massive arguments: Show only the most important arguments in the help message
 - Defaults from file: Read default values from a configuration file by API or from command line
 - List action: Store a list of values.
 Different from `append` and `extend`, the initial value is cleared.
+- Grouping required arguments by default: Put required arguments in 'required arguments' group, instead of 'optional arguments' group
+- Order of groups in help: Allow to add an `order` attribute to groups to change the order of groups in help message
 - Addtional types: Some additional types to convert the values of arguments
 - Configuration file to create the parser: Instead of creating the parser by code, you can also create it by a configuration file
 - Backward compatibility: All features are optional.
 You can use `argx` as a drop-in replacement for `argparse`.